Image

 Funding

-The Ministry of Education pays the SOTP funding to ITE providers.
-It is the ITE providers’ responsibility to distribute this funding to schools or kura, and student teachers participating in their eligible programmes.
+The Ministry pays SOTP funding to ITE providers.
+ITE providers distribute this funding to schools and kura, and student teachers participating in their ITE programmes.

-Host schools also receive a contribution of $2,000 per student teacher, to contribute towards the cost of hosting onsite for the duration of a school year.
+Host schools and kura receive $2,000 per student teacher.
+This contributes to the cost of hosting onsite for the school year.

 Applications